ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <blockquote>In one of our frontend projects (Next.js + BFF), we had a config-driven UI for rendering navigation items.
 Continue reading on Medium »</blockquote>

-<h3>6.
-Contrôler l’inférence de type dans TypeScript avec l’utilitaire NoInfer - <a href="https://ouassim-benmosbah.medium.com/contr%C3%B4ler-linf%C3%A9rence-de-type-dans-typescript-avec-l-utilitaire-noinfer-23deec9d476d?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ouassim ben mosbah`**

-<blockquote>Le moteur d’inférence de TypeScript est l’une de ses fonctionnalités les plus robustes, permettant de réduire la verbosité du code en…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-How Can Node.js Handle Thousands of Requests If It’s Single-Threaded? - <a href="https://medium.com/@explorer_13/how-can-node-js-handle-thousands-of-requests-if-its-single-threaded-2047f11c9b6f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Incrementally adopting Effect in your TypeScript backend - <a href="https://bitsnbobs.medium.com/incrementally-adopting-effect-in-your-typescript-backend-c9a73b836900?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Surya Ghosh`**
+✍️ **posted by `Ope A.`**

-<blockquote>One of the biggest misconceptions about Node.js is:
+<blockquote>No, you don’t need a rewrite from scratch
 Continue reading on Medium »</blockquote>

 <h3>2.
-Master Node.js & npm: A Python Dev - Security Researcher Guide - <a href="https://bharath.medium.com/master-node-js-npm-a-python-developers-security-guide-6c686accfe7e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Query Keys Are the Real API in TanStack Query, Not the Hooks - <a href="https://medium.com/@janardhanreddy.mabbu/query-keys-are-the-real-api-in-tanstack-query-not-the-hooks-56035d113751?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bharath`**
+✍️ **posted by `Janardhan Reddy Mabbu`**

-<blockquote>The Javascript ecosystem explained through Python.
-Learn how runtime, package manager and event loop impacts modern web security
+<blockquote>Priya pinged me at 4:47pm on a Thursday with a screenshot and the message “why is the dashboard showing yesterday’s numbers again.”
+The…
 Continue reading on Medium »</blockquote>

 <h3>3.
-A Practical Guide to Behavioral Design Patterns in Node.js - <a href="https://medium.com/@panchalkeyur.dev/a-practical-guide-to-behavioral-design-patterns-in-node-js-2b28882d9a7a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The New HTTP QUERY Method: Solving a 16-Year API Dilemma - <a href="https://smali-kazmi.medium.com/the-new-http-query-method-solving-a-16-year-api-dilemma-9ae1c13a248d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Keyur Panchal`**
+✍️ **posted by `Mudaser Ali`**

-<blockquote>Behavioral design patterns focus on how objects communicate and interact with each other.
-Instead of concentrating on object creation or…
+<blockquote>Why GET and POST weren’t enough, and how the newly standardized QUERY method (RFC 10008) will change REST API design.
 Continue reading on Medium »</blockquote>

 <h3>4.
-How Real Companies Think About API Integration: A Student Registration and Payment System Example - <a href="https://medium.com/@uyanhewagetr/how-real-companies-think-about-api-integration-a-student-registration-and-payment-system-example-d018849fc104?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Edge Computing Is Underrated: How I Built a Real-Time Arabic Multiplayer Game Entirely on… - <a href="https://medium.com/@yahyamrafe202/edge-computing-is-underrated-how-i-built-a-real-time-arabic-multiplayer-game-entirely-on-3b4817efe76e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Thisharika Rangani`**
+✍️ **posted by `yahia almarafi`**

-<blockquote>Many developers learn APIs by building CRUD applications.
+<blockquote>From a Codenames-inspired learning project to Workers, Durable Objects, WebSocket Hibernation, and D1.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Building Email notification system which can server 1 million users and deploying for free - <a href="https://medium.com/@satyammworks/building-email-notification-system-which-can-server-1-million-users-and-deploying-for-free-d485d5127beb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Scrape Google Play Store with Node.js in 2026 (Complete Tutorial) - <a href="https://blog.stackademic.com/how-to-scrape-google-play-store-with-node-js-in-2026-complete-tutorial-6ef7d4546b9c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Satyam`**
+✍️ **posted by `John Subarashi`**

-<blockquote>Next JS + BULL MQ+ Redis + Railways + Upstash/Aiven
+<blockquote>Scrape app details, search results, top charts, and reviews from the Play Store.
+With a fully typed TypeScript API and zero HTTP…
-Continue reading on Medium »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <h3>6.
-The Plumber’s Guide to Node.js: Passing Context Without the Pipe-Fitting Nightmare - <a href="https://medium.com/@sgaawc/the-plumbers-guide-to-node-js-passing-context-without-the-pipe-fitting-nightmare-01c9b5b266b7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Playwright vs WebdriverIO: Which One Should You Choose? - <a href="https://medium.com/@neela08/playwright-vs-webdriverio-which-one-should-you-choose-62f25862ab5e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mazen Khiami`**
+✍️ **posted by `Sadia  Neela`**

-<blockquote>The Prop Drilling Nightmare
+<blockquote>If you’ve been exploring browser automation recently, you’ve probably come across the same debate over and over: Playwright or WebdriverIO?
 Continue reading on Medium »</blockquote>

+<h3>7.
+Stop Memorizing IP Ranges — Start Understanding Them - <a href="https://medium.com/@zubairasim7/stop-memorizing-ip-ranges-start-understanding-them-5a78032f85b5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Muhammad Zubair Asim`**

+<blockquote>Why your IP address looks the way it does, and how under the hood bits turn into buildings.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Lessons Learned Deploying a Multi-Service AI Application - <a href="https://ai.plainenglish.io/lessons-learned-deploying-a-multi-service-ai-application-caa3f15316ff?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Tradisi Sunda: Warisan Budaya yang Terjaga Hingga Modernisasi - <a href="https://medium.com/@emailsdnol7/tradisi-sunda-warisan-budaya-yang-terjaga-hingga-modernisasi-00ef4a234a2c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ayushwww`**
+✍️ **posted by `Yuan Astara`**

-<blockquote>Taking InternFlow from Docker Compose on a laptop to a production server exposed problems that no tutorial prepares you for.
+<blockquote>Budaya Sunda dikenal sebagai salah satu budaya yang kaya akan tradisi dan nilai luhur di Nusantara.
+Terletak di tanah Pasundan, tradisi…
-Continue reading on Artificial Intelligence in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-The Architecture of Multi-Tenant ERPs: Managing High-Availability and Data Isolation in Laravel - <a href="https://medium.com/@nanda_amanta/the-architecture-of-multi-tenant-erps-managing-high-availability-and-data-isolation-in-laravel-7876330f9cca?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Stopped Using FFmpeg for YouTube Frame Extraction.
+Here’s What I Use Instead. - <a href="https://medium.com/@ismailbenali/i-stopped-using-ffmpeg-for-youtube-frame-extraction-heres-what-i-use-instead-1a8b6fb4c264?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `I Putu Nanda Amanta`**
+✍️ **posted by `H3l!0s_T3k`**

-<blockquote>Enterprise Resource Planning (ERP) systems are the central nervous system of modern businesses.
-They manage everything from payroll and…
+<blockquote>I Built a Browser-Based YouTube Frame Extractor (No FFmpeg Required)
 Continue reading on Medium »</blockquote>

 <h3>3.
-How to Link Content Types in Drupal Using Entity Reference - <a href="https://medium.com/@cindyeric/how-to-link-content-types-in-drupal-using-entity-reference-03402504fa4f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How a Floral Jeep, a Polaroid, and Serious Systems Powered a $10,000 Fundraiser - <a href="https://fundraiserworks.medium.com/how-a-floral-jeep-a-polaroid-and-serious-systems-powered-a-10-000-fundraiser-860d2d93a533?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Eric S`**
+✍️ **posted by `fundraiserworks.org`**

-<blockquote>I created a web application using the Pode.web framework to add media (TV shows, movies, books, albums), people (friends, family, authors…
+<blockquote>Moving past stuffy non-profit pitches: How 1.4k Instagram views and playful storytelling kept our community engaged over a 6-month…
 Continue reading on Medium »</blockquote>

 <h3>4.
-React Re-renders: Why Your Component Renders 50 Times - <a href="https://medium.com/@najmul.hasan284/react-re-renders-why-your-component-renders-50-times-b5ffc95ca6b1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nazmul Hasan`**

-<blockquote>Part 2 of the “Frontend Performance That Users Feel” series.
-The app isn’t slow because React is slow.
-It’s slow because you’re rendering…
-Continue reading on Medium »</blockquote>

-<h3>5.
-My Web Development Internship Journey with Oasis Infobyte - <a href="https://medium.com/@pritkachhiya00552/my-web-development-internship-journey-with-oasis-infobyte-9140f6943e38?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pritkachhiya`**

-<blockquote>My internship with Oasis Infobyte has been one of the most valuable learning experiences in my journey as a Computer Engineering student…
-Continue reading on Medium »</blockquote>

-<h3>6.
-How our marketing site got flagged as phishing — a full debugging walkthrough - <a href="https://medium.com/@tornado-metrics/how-our-marketing-site-got-flagged-as-phishing-a-full-debugging-walkthrough-e7546fe46d90?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tornado Metrics`**

-<blockquote>Background: we consolidated our apps into Tornado Metrics, redeployed the marketing site, and discovered weeks later that a slice of users…
-Continue reading on Medium »</blockquote>

-<h3>7.
-Understanding LLM Streaming: Polling, SSE, and WebSockets - <a href="https://medium.com/@kaangulergs/understanding-llm-streaming-polling-sse-and-websockets-7fb14fd3b69b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kaanguler`**

-<blockquote>Learn how LLM streaming works and compare Polling, SSE, and WebSockets to choose the right streaming approach.
-Continue reading on Medium »</blockquote>

-<h3>8.
-Nuxt In 2026: The Vue Full-Stack Framework That Deserves More Attention - <a href="https://medium.com/@nazarboyko/nuxt-in-2026-the-vue-full-stack-framework-that-deserves-more-attention-dcfeb0562b0c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nazar  Boyko`**

-<blockquote>Everyone knows Next.js is the default full-stack JavaScript framework in 2026.
-The job ads say so, the AI tooling assumes so, the…
-Continue reading on Medium »</blockquote>

-<h3>9.
-Accessibility as a Conversion Strategy: Why Inclusive Design Outperforms Exclusive Design - <a href="https://medium.com/@atticusli/accessibility-as-a-conversion-strategy-why-inclusive-design-outperforms-exclusive-design-3755bdafdeed?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why SEO and Website Design Help Generate More Leads - <a href="https://itboostau.medium.com/why-seo-and-website-design-help-generate-more-leads-23e3c4fe4728?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Atticus | Better Decisions`**
+✍️ **posted by `IT BOOST Australia | Professional Web Design & SEO`**

-<blockquote>The business case for accessibility: larger addressable market, better SEO, and cleaner code.
-Why designing for the edges improves the…
+<blockquote>Every business wants its website to deliver results.
+Whether the goal is generating enquiries, attracting qualified leads, or supporting…
 Continue reading on Medium »</blockquote>

 <br/>